Jemimahosei/CornellSOUP/design-plan/design-journey.md

    3a.
 Why did you join SOUP?
-    -Because it was a  bunch of friends doing stuff all together and having experiences that were outside the box
+    - Because it was a  bunch of friends doing stuff all together and having experiences that were outside the box